X01XX/Unorthodox-Expert-System/README.md

 I can still muddle through life.
 It is also NOT the goal to take every possible sample, if you had a 64-bit state, it would not be practical to take every sample.

-Regions that are considered negative, or positive, can be added.
-When making plans, the program will try not to traverse negative regions.
-If the current state is in a negative region, the program will try to exit the region.
-After needs for improving rules are met, the program will visit positive regions, in a cycle.
-At some level are we following something like: food -> shelter -> rest -> food?
-If something happens to change the state to a non-positive region, the program will run rules to put it back into a positive region.

 A "domain" is a state and a set of actions.
 There can be more than one domain.
 Each domain state can have an arbitrary number of bits.
 When a goal includes all domains, plans to achieve the goal will be made for each domain where its state is not within the domain goal.

+Sets of domain regions that are considered negative, or positive, can be added.
+They can overlap, like a situation IRL that has positive and negative aspects.
+When making plans, the program will try to avoid traversing negative region sets.
+If the current states are in a negative region set, the program will try to exit it.
+After needs for improving rules are met, the program will visit net-positive region sets, in a cycle.
+At some level are we following something like: food -> shelter -> rest -> food?
+If something happens to change the current states to a non-net-positive region set, the program will run rules to put them back into a net-positive region set.

 There is a command for storing the states, and rules, to a text file.
 Running the program with the file path as an argument loads the file.